>>> def simple_coroutine(): # (1)

 'GEN_CLOSED'

-If it’s necessary that some cleanup code is run no matter how the coroutine ends, you need to wrap the relevant part of the coroutine body in a try/finally
+If it’s necessary that some cleanup code is run no matter how the coroutine ends, you need to wrap the relevant part of the coroutine body in a try/finally block, as in Example 12.

 class DemoException(Exception):